Arkansas Bankruptcy Attorney

 If you’ve never filed bankruptcy before, the means test is the most important factor determining your eligibility to file Chapter 7 bankruptcy in Arkansas.
 The means test compares your household income to the median income for a household of the same size in Arkansas.
 You can find up-to-date income figures for households in Arkansas here.

 If your household income is less than the median, you automatically qualify for Chapter 7 bankruptcy.
 If your household makes more than the median, the means test compares your income against your debts to determine if you have the “means” to pay repay your debts without filing Chapter 7.
 If your debts include excessive equity in a house or car, you must file under Chapter 13 to safeguard those assets.

 Want to learn more?
-Download our free Qualifying for Bankruptcy PDF for additional information about the means test and the requirements for filing under Chapter 7.
+Download our Bankruptcy and Your Property PDFfor additional information about the means test and the requirements for filing under Chapter 7.

 To qualify for Chapter 13 bankruptcy, you—or you and your spouse, if you file joint bankruptcy—must:

 - show adequate income to meet the terms of a court-ordered payment plan;

 - demonstrate that your total secured and unsecured debt falls within limits set by the Bankruptcy Code; and